-- The guaranteed amount is limited to the minimum required – where as some lenders require the guarantee to be for the full loan amount
+- The guaranteed amount is limited to only the minimum required – rather than the full loan amount

-- The guarantor is not required to demonstrate that they can repay the loan – most lenders require this but not all so important for retirees or self employed guarantors
+- The guarantor is not required to demonstrate that they can repay the loan – important for retirees or self employed guarantors

-- The lender accepts a 2nd mortgage for the guarantee – otherwise guarantor may have to refinance their existing mortgage to your new lender
+- The lender accepts a 2nd mortgage for the guarantee – avoid having to refinance their existing mortgage to your new lender

 There are a number of good reasons for using a guarantor:

 - You want to avoid paying expensive LMI (lenders mortgage insurance)

 - You don’t have the required 5% in acceptable genuine savings.